pyepics/pyepics/doc/devices.rst

  1. Motors can use English-name aliases for attributes for fields of the motor record.
 Thus 'VAL' can be spelled 'drive' and 'DESC' can be 'description'.
-The Table
+The :ref:`Table of Motor Attributes <motorattr_table>` give the list of names that can be used.

  2. The methods for setting positions can use the User, Dial, or Step coordinate system, and can wait for completion.

 The :class:`epics.Motor` class